Villa Boa Vista

 The urbanisation has no through traffic and free on-street parking is readily available.
 Taxis transfer to/from Faro airport costs Euro 50,00 for up to six) guests.
 Taxis within the urban area are readily available and relatively inexpensive (Euro 4,00).

 Throughout the season, the local Camara (Town Council) organises a wide selection of street theatre, folk dancing and singing, concerts, fairs and exhibitions, a film festival, etc. There are also regular street markets in Tavira and many of the surrounding towns and villages.
 Restaurants abound in Tavira – the choice varies from basic local with paper tablecloths and aluminium tables offering a meal for two including house wine for Euro 20,00 to 25,00 to the formal elegance of the Pousada where you can dine in fine style at Euro 100,00 or more per head – and you have a great choice of everything in between.
-Tavira is still an active fishing port and an extraordinary variety of fresh fish is widely available – and Tavira in 2013 was recognised as a European Centre of Culture for Mediterranean cooking!
+Tavira is still an active fishing port and an extraordinary variety of fresh fish is widely available – and Tavira has been recognised as a European Centre of Culture for Mediterranean cooking!
 Tavira is a family-friendly town, much of it is pedestrianised and kids are safe and welcome.
 Unlike many of the towns of the Central and Western Algarve, disco bars and lager louts are conspicuous by their absence in Tavira – but there are several excellent bars (kids welcome) where you can relax after dinner and a few “night club” wine bars where you can dance until dawn.

 Nearby Ilha da Tavira (Tavira Island, but actually a sandbar) offers some 12km of magnificent white strands (also even a secluded nudist beach!) and the waters here are the warmest in the Algarve.
 There are bars, restaurants, massage facilities, rental of deck-chairs, loungers, umbrellas, etc. With such a stretch of beach, there is never any difficulty having a good area of beach to yourself.
 The island is reached by several ferries from Tavira or by a little old train straight out of a kids cartoon.